 Solution 6 – Set the default playback device

 Some users especially have the issue with headphones and an external microphone.
 This might happen because those sound output /input devices aren’t set as the default playback devices in system settings.
-That’s also a probable reason why your microphone or speakers/headphones won’t work while playing Fortnite.

 - Make sure that your sound input/output device (headphones, speakers, or mic) are plugged in.